Press Release Museum Press Kit

 A screenprint of a cow by Andy Warhol.
 The cow is painted pink and the background is painted yellow.

-Andy Warhol, Cow, 1966, The Andy Warhol Museum, © The Andy Warhol Foundation for the Visual Arts, Inc.
+Andy Warhol, Cow, 1966, © The Andy Warhol Foundation for the Visual Arts, Inc.

 Credit and copyright